 ANNIE PONY DOB 1996

 Annie came with Red, as his companion horse.
-At 22, she had a long life of being a show pony and was then literally put out to pasture and forgotten.
+She had a long life of being a show pony and was then literally put out to pasture and forgotten.
 Annie is super intelligent and understands pretty much everything that is asked of her.
 She is wonderful with children and people who have zero to little experience with horses.
 She fit easily into the herd and now explores over ten acres of pasture with her buddy Red and the rest of the herd.

 KHALEESI BELGIAN DOB 1999

 Khaleesi came with her friend Rhaegal from a neighbour's farm.
 She is a small Belgian Draft horse.
 Her owners both passed away suddenly and she and Rhaegal were left to fend for themselves.
 Khaleesi used to be a working horse and was trained to pull a wagon.
 She is gentle and sweet and made fast friends with the rest of the herd, although she prefers the company of Rhaegal.
 Both girls are in good physical condition but need a lot of work on their feet.
-They are loving all the attention from our visitors and volunteers.
+They are loving all the attention from visitors and volunteers.